How to Easily Bypass EPA to Compromise any Web Server that Supports Windows Integrated Authentication

 EPA – Background

 NTLM relay is one of the most prevalent attacks on Active Directory environments.
 There are two mitigation techniques offered by Microsoft to thwart NTLM relay attacks – one is server signing which is used mainly in SMB and DCE/RPC, and the second is channel binding which is also known as EPA.
-EPA is a mechanism which ensures that all packets sent over a TLS channel are sent by a party that knows the client’s secret (in the NTLM case, the NT hash).
+EPA is a mechanism that ensures that all packets sent over a TLS channel are sent by a party that knows the client’s secret (in the NTLM case, the NT hash).
 This is achieved through binding the Windows authentication process with the TLS session by requiring the client to sign a derivative of the server’s certificate using the GSSAPI security.
 In NTLM, this is achieved by adding a specific channel binding AV pair in the NTLM_AUTHENTICATE message.
 Since the entire AV pairs structure is signed in the NTProofStr, an attacker cannot modify it without knowing the user’s NT hash.

 Figure 1 – The NTLM_AUTHENTICATE message with channel binding